Time Lapse (film): Plot

 The next evening, Finn runs into Big Joe at the gate, who has just gotten a job as a police officer.
 Marcus sees their meeting and calls Ivan, who does not believe their story about Big Joe.
 Ivan threatens all of them, but Jasper convinces him that tonight's new photo is of Ivan's death at Marcus' hands.
-While Ivan is retrieving the photo, Jasper stabs Marcus, then clubs Ivan to death on his return.
-They hide the bodies in Mr. B's storage unit.
+While Ivan is retrieving the photo, Jasper stabs Marcus and then clubs Ivan to death on his return.
+They hide the bodies in Mr. B.'s storage unit.
 Finn and Callie fight, so Finn sleeps on the couch.
-Later that night, they are visited by Mr. B's colleague, Dr. Heidecker, who is looking for Mr. B. Finn and Jasper can't keep their stories straight about Mr. B, so Dr. Heidecker levels a gun at them and forces them to confess.
-Mr. B had mailed Heidecker a photo that covers the next night, but taken before his death, meaning that the machine could be set to take photos more than 24 hours in advance.
-The photo shows blood on the window, Mr. B's hat on the friends' couch (Jasper has taken to wearing the dead man's hat), and a picture of a green coil that resembles the broken device on the ground next to Mr. B's corpse.
-Dr. Heidecker theorizes that "time" did not kill Mr. B for trying to change the future - he knocked over a coil in his storage unit and the released gas killed him.
+Later that night, they are visited by Mr. B.'s colleague, Dr. Heidecker, who is looking for Mr. B. When Finn and Jasper can't keep their stories straight about Mr. B., Heidecker levels a gun at them and forces them to confess.
+Mr. B. had mailed Heidecker a photo that covers the next night, but it was taken before his death, meaning that the machine can be set to take photos more than 24 hours in advance.
+The photo shows blood on the window, Mr. B.'s hat on the friends' couch (Jasper has taken to wearing the dead man's hat), and a picture of a green coil resembling the broken device on the ground next to Mr. B.'s corpse.
+Heidecker theorizes that "time" did not kill Mr. B. for trying to change the future; rather, he knocked over a coil in his storage unit and the released gas killed him.
 As she does not know how to adjust the settings of the machine, Jasper shoots Heidecker dead using Ivan's gun.